CloudBrigade/cloudbrigade-deepblaster/getting-started.md

 **Targeting:**

 * DEFAULT: No movement, when the object is positioned on the straight line of sight with respect to camera
-* SLOW_LEFT: With respect to 15 cm Left
+* SHORT_LEFT: With respect to 15 cm Left
-* FAST_LEFT: With respect to 45 cm Left
+* FAR_LEFT: With respect to 45 cm Left
-* SLOW_RIGHT: With respect to 15 cm Right
+* SHORT_RIGHT: With respect to 15 cm Right
-* FAST_RIGHT: With respect to 45 cm Right
+* FAR_RIGHT: With respect to 45 cm Right
 * FIRE: Object detected, when the object is positioned on the straight line of sight with respect to camera

 **Firing:**

 * DEFAULT: Motors Off
 * FLYWHEEL: Object detected
-* TRIGGER: Object detection delta is zero
+* TRIGGER: Turret servo moved into position

 For every combination of the normalized delta combination in x (delta_x), based on the above brackets of actions for aiming and firing, an action is planned by the deepblaster_targeting_node and published to be picked up by the deepblaster_ctrl_node when the node has been armed.